kokkos/kokkos-tools/CONTRIBUTING.md

 ### Step 3: Make the changes and test them

 * Open up a vi editor, and make changes to `<yourfilename>`.
-    - Vi is suggested to use as it is readily available on nearly any platform, and Kokkos development happens across different platforms.
+    - The editor `vi` is suggested to use as it is readily available on nearly any platform, and Kokkos development happens across different platforms.

 ### Step 4: Test the code works

-* Compile and run the code with changes on platforms of importance, making sure no errors exist.
+1. Compile and run the code with changes on platforms of importance, making sure no errors exist.

-* (Optional): Use `clang-format-8` on the file to comply with formatting that git will perform. use `clang-format-8` on `<yourfilename>` to ensure code formatting of your code files before committing
+2. Use `clang-format-8` on the file to comply with formatting that git will perform. use `clang-format-8` on `<yourfilename>` to ensure code formatting of your code files before committing.
+If on a mac, you can obtain clang-format by downloading homebrew if you don't have it and the using homebrew to install clang-format-8 by typing `brew install clang-format-8`.

 -----